pameruoso/mycka/README.md

 Here is the list of material I used to approach the exam:

 1. KTHW on premises : https://blog.csnet.me/2018/04/on-prem-k8s-thw/.
-There is the same version for Azure, GCP and AWS but just repeate this tutorial as many time as possible.
+There is the same version for Azure, GCP and AWS but just repeat this tutorial as many time as possible.
 This will make you comfortable with certificates, systemd services and troubleshooting every single component.
 In th exam you need to be comfortable with systemd (create the systemd service for kubelet, journalctl to get the logs, fix the services and so on...)

 2. Go through this list: https://github.com/walidshaari/Kubernetes-Certified-Administrator.
 It will give you all the theoretical concepts around Kubernetes primitives and some really good tips on troubleshooting the cluster components.

+3. The internet is full of free courses to start Kubernetes from 0.
+I mean if you want to start from 0 knowledge here is the entire updated list of materials you can use: https://docs.google.com/spreadsheets/d/10NltoF_6y3mBwUzQ4bcQLQfCE1BWSgUDcJXy-Qp2JEU/edit#gid=0

+4. During the exam you can have 1 open tab to browse the entire Kubernetes.io domain.
+During my study time I used to create bookmarks on my browser tab for every single page that I found useful.
+For example I bookmarked every single page containing yaml template that I found useful to be reused (affinity, daemonsets, volumes and so on...).
+You can copy and paste from that pages or directly curl the yaml link in the exam.
+Next you can edit it with vim and apply -f it ;)

+5. The